Estense/frontend-project-lvl1/README.md

 5.     $ npm link

+6. Set-ExecutionPolicy -ExecutionPolicy Bypass (only for PowerShell)

-6. choose one of these games and type
+7. choose one of these games and type
      $ brain-even
 or something listed below